AquIce/hss/README.md

 eval <vertex>
 ```

-Prints the value of the vertex
+Prints the value of the vertex.

 #### Example
 ```